 Phase Difference of Arrival (PDoA): Determining the sensor position based on the phase difference between the received signals at both anchor antennas and the angle of the signal relative to the anchor allows the RTLS to be implemented in restricted infrastructures.

-Modern RTLS systems for high-precision real-time positioning combine various localization methods to achieve the best results in industrial environments.
-KINEXON RTLS uses TWR and TDoA to provide maximum accuracy and energy efficiency.
+Modern real-time positioning systems combine multiple localization technologies to deliver high-precision tracking in industrial environments.
+KINEXON RTLS uses TWR (Two-Way Ranging) and TDoA (Time Difference of Arrival) to provide maximum accuracy while maintaining energy-efficient operation.

-The hardware components of an industrial RTLS include tags and anchors - mobile devices attached to assets to be tracked that transmit signals and static ones that receive these signals, determine asset positions in real time and forward them for processing.
+The hardware components of an industrial RTLS include tags and anchors - mobile devices attached to assets to be tracked that transmit signals and static ones that receive these signals, determine real-time positioning of assets and forward them for processing.

 RTLS Tags: Mobile sensors that are attached to the objects to be tracked.
 Tags emit signals received by the so-called anchors.
 There are different types of tags, including active tags with their own power source, e.g. a battery, that can transmit signals over long distances, and passive tags, relying on an external power source, e.g. a reader.
 There are also tags with and without a user interface, e.g. a small screen to display the current asset status.